-Those three purse snatchings I mentioned earlier were valued at $118, so follow the lead of those victims and don’t carry around a large amount of cash or valuables in your purse.
+Those two purse snatchings I mentioned earlier were valued at $118, so follow the lead of those victims and don’t carry around a large amount of cash or valuables in your purse.

 People come to Simi Valley for its lower crime rates, yet still a reasonable commuter’s distance to Los Angeles.